pcm720/nhddl/README.md

 Launcher configuration is read from the `nhddl.yaml` file, which must be located in the same directory as `nhddl.elf`.
 This file is _completely optional_ and must be used only to enable 480p in NHDDL UI or switch NHDDL mode to something other than `ata`.
-By default, 480p is disabled and the ATA device is used to look for ISO files.
+By default, 480p is disabled and the all devices are used to look for ISO files.

 To disable a flag, you can just comment it out with `#`.